ricketytoc/tp/docs/DeveloperGuide.md

 ### Exporting data file

-1. Exporting the data file.
+1. Exporting the data file

     1. Test case: `export fy2324.json`<br>
        Prerequisite: The application has write access to the directory where EmployeeManager is.<br>